hzrd149/process-pastry/README.md

 bun run index.ts --cmd "node app.js" --html ./my-custom-ui.html --html-route /config
 ```

-process-pastry serves your custom HTML file and provides REST API endpoints for managing environment variables.
-Your HTML file can include inline `<script>` and `<link>` tags that Bun will automatically bundle.
+process-pastry serves your custom HTML file using Bun's bundler, which automatically processes and bundles any scripts and styles referenced in your HTML file.
+Your HTML file can include `<script>` and `<link>` tags (or import statements in script tags) that Bun will automatically bundle and serve.

 ### API Reference